mccright/rrl/AudioBooks/README.md

 See [Wikipedia Summary](https://en.wikipedia.org/wiki/Soldiers'_Pay) and [John B. Padgett's summary](http://cypress.mcsr.olemiss.edu/~egjbp/faulkner/n-sp.html)
 also [https://standardebooks.org/ebooks/william-faulkner/soldiers-pay](https://standardebooks.org/ebooks/william-faulkner/soldiers-pay)
 Librivox Summary:
 >Soldiers return from the War to a mixed reception in America.
 The first novel by one of the 20th century's most poetic writers experimenting in stream of consciousness, and adept at dialogue.
-[Summary by Czandra](https://librivox.org/soldiers-pay-by-william-faulkner/)
+[Summary by Czandra](https://librivox.org/soldiers-pay-by-william-faulkner/)  NOTE: There are issues of racial stereotypes and derogatory race-related terms in the text of "Soldiers' Pay."

 </details>

 <details>
-<summary>Biographical Notice Of Nicolo Paganini... ~1884, 1895</summary>
+<summary>Biographical Notice Of Nicolo Paganini...
+By Francois-Joseph Fetis.  ~1884, 1895</summary>

 ### Biographical Notice Of Nicolo Paganini With An Analysis Of His Compositions And A Sketch Of The History Of The Violin.
 (3:40)
 https://librivox.org/biographical-notice-of-nicolo-paganini-with-an-analysis-of-his-compositions-and-a-sketch-of-the-history-of-the-violin-by-francois-joseph-fetis/